Best things to do in Egypt

 8. Take a feluccas cruise on the Nile

-In Egypt, one of the best things to do is to hire a felucca —a traditional sailboat.
-Take a few hours to watch the sunset or for two-four day cruises with visits to temples along the way.
+In Egypt, one of the best things to do is to hire a felucca — a traditional sailboat.
+Spend a few hours watching the sunset or go on two to four-day cruises with visits to temples along the way.
 Feluccas offer a unique and peaceful way to explore the Nile River and experience the natural beauty and culture of Egypt.

-They usually carry six to eight passengers and two to three crew and the boatmen will also cook local meals (like foul, falafel, hummus and pitta bread) and advise where it is safe to swim.
+They usually carry six to eight passengers and two to three crew members.
+The boatmen will also cook local meals like foul, falafel, hummus, and pitta bread, and advise where it is safe to swim.

 felucca-boat-nile-river-aswan-egypt-shutterstock_716551384